Electric Longboard V2 (AT)

 Telemetry is included so that I can track my speed.
 It is difficult to integrate an HUD (or any display) on a board that sits under your feet.
 I can use a telemetry package, available on Ebay, and 'communicatable' via an app on the Apple App Store so that I can check speeds and voltage (and a few other stats) after stopping to look at my phone.
 Alternatively, I can check my Apple Watch while riding for my current speed, but that is difficult and unsafe, and checking my exact speed is not entirely that important while riding.

 I wanted this board to be legal in California.
 After reviewing the California law AB-604, I noticed that my board can be legal if I am careful.
-Essentially, the board is legal to ride in public if it cannot exceed 20mph, it is within a certain size, it has to have a floorboard that you stand on, and you wear a helmet.
-The only part of this that wasn't legal was the top speed.
-In CA, the legal limit is actually 15mph for these types of vehicles, called 'electrically motorized boards', which, funnily enough, includes electric scooters, such as lime and bird scooters.
-With simple software limiting, I can use my phone to set an electronic (rather than hardware) speed limit.
+Essentially, the board is legal to ride in public if it cannot exceed 20mph, fits within a certain size constraint, and has floorboard that you stand on.
+You must wear a helmet.
+The only part of my board that isn't legal was the top speed.
+In CA, the legal operating limit is actually 15mph for these types of vehicles, called 'electrically motorized boards', which, funnily enough, includes electric scooters, such as lime and bird scooters.
+With simple software limiting, I *can* use my phone to set an electronic (rather than hardware) speed limit.
 This is done via the telemetry communication.